hgoldfish/qtnetworkng/docs/references.rst

     Note: On Windows Runtime, Socket::KeepAliveOption must be set before the socket is connected.

-.. function:: QVariant option(SocketOption option) const
+.. method:: QVariant option(SocketOption option) const

     Returns the value of the option option.

     See also ``setOption()`` for more information.

-.. function:: qint64 recv(char *data, qint64 size)
+.. method:: qint64 recv(char *data, qint64 size)

     Receives not more than ``size`` of data from connection.
 Blocks current coroutine until some data arrived.